BETALAB-team/EUReCA/README.md

 ## Python environment set up
 The tool is distributed via the GitHub repository.
 It can be freely cloned with git, `git clone https://github.com/BETALAB-team/EUReCA.git`, or clicking on the **code** bottom and downloading the zip file.

-An RC.yml file is also included in the repository.
+An eureca.yml file is also included in the repository.
 It provides the python packages needed to run the EUReCA simulation.

 The virtual environment can be easily set up using the [Anaconda](https://www.anaconda.com/products/individual) package manager.
 With the command line:
 ```
-conda -env  create -f EUReCA_PATH\RC.yml
+conda -env create -f EUReCA_PATH\eureca.yml
 ```
-Or using the Anaconda navigator application, under `Environments -> Import -> Import environment from path` and searching for  `EUReCA_PATH\RC.yml`.
+Or using the Anaconda navigator application, under `Environments -> Import -> Import environment from path` and searching for  `EUReCA_PATH\eureca.yml`.
 The environment will be set up for you by the conda package manager.

 To activate the RC environment with the command :
 ```
-conda activate RC
+conda activate eureca
 ```

 ## Run a simulation